alaudet/pinsource/README.md

 This version also changes from the MIT License to the Apache 2.0 License.

+# Why not just use gpiozero?

+I love gpiozero.
+It's a wonderful project and I am amazed how many sensors it can interact with.

+My motivation for Pinsource (and its predecessor hcsr04sensor which I released in 2014) is to learn and  use in my own Raspi-Sump application (an application for monitoring water depth in any container).
+It's more focused on the things I require.

 # Quick install

 ## WARNING - This code is alpha and not yet suitable for important tasks